Unbounded: Object-Boundary Interaction in Mixed Reality: Introduction and Context

-{ Boundaries such as floors and walls are ubiquitous in the physical world and are typically understood as restrictions: floors constrain objects to their surface, while walls prevent direct passage.
-Prior work has challenged this by enabling objects to pass through boundaries via portals that afford novel interactions~\cite{nakagaki_disappearables_2022}.
-We were intrigued by how such behaviors could be more fluidly realized in Mixed Reality (MR), where objects are no longer bound by physical laws~\cite{kari_scene_2023,lyu_objestures_2025} and can traverse boundaries without mechanical intervention.
+Boundaries such as floors and walls are ubiquitous in the physical world and are typically understood as restrictions: floors constrain objects to their surface, while walls prevent direct passage.
+Prior work has challenged this by enabling objects to pass through boundaries via portals, thereby affording novel interactions~\cite{nakagaki_disappearables_2022}.
+We were intrigued by how such behaviors could be more fluidly realized in mixed reality (MR), where objects are no longer bound by physical laws~\cite{kari_scene_2023,lyu_objestures_2026} and can traverse boundaries without mechanical intervention.
 This ontological shift creates affordances difficult or impossible in the physical world.

 Prior MR work has explored specific boundaries, such as pulling objects out of 2D desktop screens~\cite{rau_traversing_2025}, interacting through mirrors~\cite{zhou_reflected_2024}, or making walls transparent to access hidden objects~\cite{lilija_augmented_2019}.
 These highlight possibilities but remain tied to particular contexts.
-What is lacking is a broader perspective that treats Object-Boundary relationships themselves as a design material~\cite{feng_how_2023}, extending beyond any single boundary or object.
+What is lacking is a broader perspective that treats the object--boundary relationship itself as a design material, extending beyond any single boundary or object.

-We therefore present a Research through Design (RtD)~\cite{zimmerman_research_2007} inquiry into Object-Boundary Interactions (OBIs).
-We first articulate a design space for OBIs, drawing inspiration and reflection from prior work (Sec.~\ref{sec:framework}).
-We then demonstrate its descriptive and generative potential by applying it to existing interactions (Tab.~\ref{tab:exisiting}) and by designing and implementing eight examples across Productivity and Art Exploration scenarios that use all its elements (Sec.~\ref{sec:demonstrations}).
-Finally, using the framework and examples as design probes~\cite{wallace_making_2013}, we conducted one-on-one feedback sessions with six MR design experts to elicit critique, reflection, and inspiration (Sec.~\ref{sec:expert-sessions}).
-The findings broaden the scope of OBIs, reveal ways the framework may be applied and enriched, and suggest implications for future MR design (Sec.~\ref{sec:discussion}).
+We therefore present a Research through Design (RtD)~\cite{zimmerman_research_2007} inquiry into object--boundary interaction (OBI) in MR. We first articulate a design space for OBI, drawing inspiration from and reflecting on prior work (\Cref{sec:framework}).
+We then demonstrate its descriptive and generative potential by applying it to existing interactions (\Cref{fig:existing}) and by designing and implementing eight examples\footnote{\href{https://www.zhuoyuelyu.com/unbounded}{zhuoyuelyu.com/unbounded}} across Productivity and Art Exploration scenarios that use all its elements (\Cref{sec:demonstrations}).
+Finally, using the framework and examples as design probes~\cite{wallace_making_2013}, we conducted one-on-one feedback sessions with six MR design experts to elicit critique, reflection, and insights (\Cref{sec:expert-sessions}).
+The findings broaden the scope of OBI, reveal ways the framework may be applied and enriched, and suggest implications for future MR design (\Cref{sec:discussion}).